 Torres graduated from Vassar College, double majoring in Hispanic Studies and Psychology.
 He holds a Ph.D. from the University of Southern California, and an MFA in Creative Writing from Columbia University.
 His MFA thesis was a collection of short stories, Salchichon Soup, some of which have been revised and re-written and included in Family Terrorist.
-Before earning the MFA, he freelanced with magazines and newspapers, was the Managing Editor for the popular, but now defunct Salsa magazine, Latin NY, and published a string of stories in small magazines, including one anthologized in Growing Up Latino, a volume published by Houghton-Mifflin.
+Before earning the MFA, he freelanced with magazines and newspapers, was the Editor for the popular, but now defunct Salsa magazine, Latin NY, and published a string of stories in small magazines, including one anthologized in Growing Up Latino, a ground-breaking book published by Houghton-Mifflin.
 In 2020, Luis Alberto Urrea selected his second short story collection, Migrations, the winner of the Tomas Rivera Book Prize.
 LARB Books will release the collection in spring, 2021.

 While working on his doctorate, and learning to write critical essays, he channeled his creative writing efforts to poetry.
 To date, he has published various poems in journals such as the North American Review, Denver Quarterly, the Americas Review, Crab Orchard Review, Bilingual Review, Connecticut Review, Tulane Review, Puerto del Sol, among others.
 Currently, he focuses more on fiction and has published stories in various magazines, including the Dr. T.J.
 Eckleburg Review, Hayden’s Ferry Review, the Americas Review, and Reunion: the Dallas Review.
-Presently he’s working on a collection of stories dealing with estrangement and researching material for a novel on the Puerto Rican icon, Roberto Clemente.
+Presently, he’s working on a novella on the Puerto Rican icon, Roberto Clemente.

 Torres is Professor of English at SUNY Plattsburgh, where he teaches American literature, Latinx literatures, and Creative Writing.
-He was a co-founder and the Executive Editor of the Saranac Review and the Co-Editor, along with Carmen H. Rivera, of Writing Off the Hyphen: New Perspectives on the Literature of the Puerto Rican Diaspora.
+He was a co-founder and the Executive Editor of the Saranac Review besides the Co-Editor, along with Carmen H. Rivera, of Writing Off the Hyphen: New Perspectives on the Literature of the Puerto Rican Diaspora.

 He lives in Plattsburgh, New York—known to friends and relatives as “carajo county”—with his wife and two sons, a spirited Coton de Toulear called Moe-jo, and a lot of snow.
 He has no known hobbies, has never been in prison or any gangs, has never had quirky and funky jobs, and is notoriously inept with tools.